Choosing the location of your holiday let is one of the first and most important decisions that you need...

-Many holiday cottage owners fear receiving bad reviews, whether they are in person or online.
-But your response to reviews – bad or good – is your chance to make amends and show your property in a positive light.
+Many holiday cottage owners fear receiving bad guest reviews, whether they are in person or online.
+But your response to feedback– good or bad – is your chance to make amends and show your property in a positive light.
 Feedback of any sort is also an opportunity to improve what you are offering – so try to see it as a positive.

-While it can be tempting to ignore bad reviews online and bury your head in the sand, they can potentially have a huge audience and be one of the first things a customer finds when searching for your property on the Internet.
+While it can be tempting to ignore bad reviews from your guests online and bury your head in the sand, they can potentially have a huge audience and be one of the first things a customer finds when searching for your property on the Internet.
 Responding offers you the opportunity to show how much you value your current customers’ opinions and, if you get your wording right, could help potential customers trust you and book with you.
+Use our guide on how to improve your holiday let guest reviews to try and reduce any negative comments.

 • Keep your response as personal as possible using both the name of the customer who is complaining (if you know it) and signing the response off with your name rather than the name of your property.
 This will show customers that there is a real person behind your online presence.

-• Even if you don’t agree with the complaint or review, always remain polite.
+• Even if you don’t agree with the complaint or review from your guest, always remain polite.
 You should thank the reviewer for their opinion, acknowledge their complaint and, if you have made a mistake or done something wrong, apologise for it.

 • If you can, offer a solution as part of your response – for example, if something was broken, explain that this will be fixed.
 But make sure you actually do this to prevent further complaints about the same thing.